An Expert Guide to Securing Sensitive Data: 34 Experts Reveal the Biggest Mistakes Companies Make with Data Security

 Keeping sensitive information secure from theft and vulnerability in today's digital world isn’t as easy as putting a lock on the file cabinet - especially with the widespread adoption of cloud computing.
-And even if you take every precaution with your online accounts and identifying information, there are many ways that information can land in another individual or company’s data management systems, where it can then somehow be made vulnerable to date theft or data leakage.
+Even if you take every precaution with your online accounts and identifying information, there are many ways that information can land in another individual or company’s data management systems, where it can then somehow be made vulnerable to data theft or data leakage.

 At Digital Guardian we specialize in helping businesses manage and secure various types of company data.
 Our top priority is helping our customers keep their sensitive data where it belongs and as secure as possible.
 To get a better picture of the current state of enterprise data protection and data loss prevention we interviewed data security experts on what matters most when securing sensitive data.

 To do this, we asked 34 data security experts to answer this question:

 "What's the #1 biggest mistake companies make when it comes to securing sensitive data?"

 We’ve collected and compiled their expert advice into this comprehensive guide to effectively securing your company’s sensitive data.
 See what our experts said below.

 Meet our Panel of Data Security Experts

 The biggest mistake companies make when it comes to securing sensitive data is…

 The lack of understanding where their sensitive data resides because they have not set policies to systematically and consistently categorize their data, and consequently, they don’t have controls in place to ensure that all categories of data are handled appropriately.